Safe Haven for Domestic Violence Survivors

-Safe Haven is a Santa Barbara Countywide program that assists victims of family violence and their companion animals.
+Safe Haven is a Santa Barbara Countywide program that assists domestic violence survivors and their companion animals.
 We do so in collaboration with several animal welfare partners and social welfare agencies, including Domestic Violence Solutions.
-C.A.R.E.4Paws helps facilitate safe, anonymous refuge for animals so that an owner can leave an abusive partner without fearing for the safety and well-being of a family pet.
+C.A.R.E.4Paws helps facilitate free, anonymous refuge for animals so that an owner can leave an abusive partner without fearing for the safety and well-being of a family pet.
 Our goal is to reunite animals with their owners when the time is right.

 Do you need help?